 Besides protecting valuable information from deletion and corruption from hackers, backups protect data from accidental alteration and rogue employees.
 If a user accidentally deletes an entire table of information from a database, your backups will allow you to return to multiple point-in-time backups to make sure your data is correct and secure.

-5. Proper Training for All Employees
+5. Final Best Practice: Cybersecurity Training for All Employees

 Educating your employees about proper security guidelines and potential threats is an incredibly important part of your network security.
 You can properly configure all the security measures in the world but if your accounting department hands out your administrative password, there is nothing to stop attackers from abusing unfettered access.